Unobstructed symplectic packing for tori and hyperkahler manifolds: Symplectic packing by arbitrary shapes

 Let $\cF$ be the space of K\"ahler (respectively, hyperk\"ahler) forms on $M$ defined as in Section~\ref{_semicont_of_sympl_packing_section_} and viewed as an infinite-dimensional Fr\'echet manifold.
 Let $\cF^0$ be the connected component of $\cF$ containing the form $\omega$ as in \ref{_ergodicity_Theorem_}.
-The quotient topological space $\Teich_s:= \cF/\Diff_0$ is called {\bf the Teichm\"uller space of symplectic structures.} Set $\Teich_s^0 := \cF^0/\Diff_0$ -- it is a connected component of $\Teich_s$ (in fact, in the torus case it coincides with $\Teich_s$).
+The quotient topological space $\Teich_s:= \cF/\Diff_0$ is called {\bf the Teichm\"uller space of symplectic structures.} Set $\Teich_s^0 := \cF^0/\Diff_0$ -- it is a connected component of $\Teich_s$.

 Let $\Per: \Teich_s \arrow H^2(M,\R)$ be {\bf the period map} associating to a symplectic structure its cohomology class.
 Using Moser's stability theorem for symplectic structures, it is not hard to obtain that $\Teich_s$ is a finite-dimensional manifold and $\Per$ is locally a diffeomorphism \cite{_Fricke_Habermann:symp-moduli_}.